linx-software/github-slack-devops-management/README.md

    - Same parameters as in GetCommits above.
 - Result:
    - `commitList` : List of customized commits
-### BuildBlocks
+### BuildBlocksForCommit
 Messages can be sent to Slack with different parameters.
-In this section, we build blocks that are sent as JSON to Slack.
+In this section, we build blocks from commitList, that are sent as JSON to Slack.
 - Parameters:
    - Same parameters as in GetCustomizedCommitsForRepos above.
    - 'commitList' from 'GetCustomizedCommitsForRepos' above
 - Result:
    - `blocks` : String type that stores the JSON blocks
+### BuildBlocksForIssue
+Messages can be sent to Slack with different parameters.
+In this section, we build blocks from issue, that are sent as JSON to Slack.
+- Parameters:
+   - 'issue' : Linx type
+- Result:
+   - `blocks` : String type that stores the JSON blocks
+### PostIssuesToSlack
+A function that gets issues, builds blocks and posts message to slack using the PostMessageAPI above.

+### PostCommitsToSlack
+A function that gets commits, builds blocks and posts message to slack using the PostMessageAPI above.

+---
+## Slack Generic Samples
 ### PostMessageAPI
 Calls the Post message API https://api.slack.com/methods/chat.postMessage
 - Parameters:
    - `blocks` : String type in JSON format

-   - `text`:  String type.
+### GetChannels
+Calls the Get API https://api.slack.com/methods/conversations.list.
+Lists all channels in a Slack team.

+### GetChannelForName
+Gets the Channel's name.

 ---
 ## Running the Sample
+In the **Demo Folder**,
+- To post commits info to Slack, click on the function `PostCommitsToChannelForChannelName`.

-In the Slack Folder, Click on the function named PostMessageToSlack Enter parameters as follows:
+Enter parameters as follows:
    - `Per_page`: 1
    - `Since`: start date of commits (e.g Yesterday's date or any other date before ‘until date below’: 2021-05-26)
    - `Until`: end date of commits (e.g Today's date : 2021-05-27)
+- To post issues info to Slack, click on the function `PostIssuesToChannelForChannelName`.
+[GitHub Issues API reference](https://docs.github.com/en/rest/reference/issues#list-repository-issues) provides a list of paramaters that can be used with the API call.
+In our sample, we are using the following hard-coded values:
+   - state : all
+Other parameters are as follows:
+  - `Per_page`: 1
+  - `Since`: start date of commits (e.g Yesterday's date : 2021-05-26)
+  - `Channel`: Enter channel name to search for from list of channels
+---
+If you want to post message to a private channel or and receiving **channel_not_found** message, you should invite the bot to the channel.
+A bot can't post in a private channel if it's not a member.